HQSquantumsimulations/qoqo_examples/documentation/src/conventions.md

 ## Qubit names

 Qoqo distinguishes between single qubit gates, two qubit gates and multi qubit gates.
-In single qubit gates the qubit is always referred to as `qubit`, in two qubit gates, the two gates are referred to as `control` and `target` and in multi qubit gates the qubits are given as a vector of qubits.
+* In single qubit gates the qubit is always referred to as `qubit`,
+* in two qubit gates the two qubits are referred to as `control` and `target`,
+* and in multi qubit gates the `qubits` are given as a vector of all involved qubits.

 When initializing two qubit gates, the `control` is always the first and `target` the second argument.

 ## Unitary Matrix

 To help determine the type of the gate, the unitary qoqo/roqoqo operations support the function `unitary_matrix()` that returns the definition of the gate in matrix form.
 This definition ignores the qubits of the gate to fit in the smallest possible matrix dimension.
-For single qubit gates the created matrix always corresponds to `qubit=0` For two qubit gates the created matrix always corresponds to `control=1`, `target=0` For multi qubit gates it always corresponds to `qubits=[0..N]` where `N` is the number of qubits in the qubit vector of the multi qubit gate.
+* For single qubit gates the created matrix always corresponds to `qubit=0` and has a 2x2-dimension.
+* For two qubit gates the created matrix always corresponds to `control=1`, `target=0` and is a 4x4-dimensional matrix.
+This convention corresponds to the little endian encoding described above.
+* For multi qubit gates it always corresponds to `qubits=[0..N]` where `N` is the number of qubits in the qubit vector of the multi qubit gate.